georgepaterson/coding-conventions/README.md

 	.product-list .product {background: #DDD; display: inline-block; margin: 0 10px 5px; width: 510px;}

+By putting all the CSS properties on a single line this makes it impossible for revision control to identify changes to individual properties.
+Single line CSS will also fail line length conventions for complex styling.
+If you need to scan selectors, leverage your code editor, for instance Textmate's 'Go To Symbol' navigation option will let you traverse the file by selector.

 Multiple line formatting focuses on the properties.

 	.product-list .product {